wix-incubator/erb/cluster/wix-app-info/README.md

 Returns an express app which can be plugged in to another router/express app.

 Parameters:
- - appDir - optional, root directory of an app.
-Why?
-To locate package.json/pom.xml with version/name info.
-Defaults to './'.
+ - appName - optional, name to display in '/about' view;
+ - appVersion - optional, version to display in '/about' view and servie on '/app-data';
  - views - optional, array of functions that accept single param (`appDir`) and returns class instances that extend `views.AppInfoView` and implement getter `data()` which returns promise with data in a format bound to a template to be used.

 ### views.item(key, value)